-Standard Deduction Chart for Most People

-Your standard deduction is

-Single or married filing separate return \$12,550

-Married filing joint return or qualifying widow(er) with dependent child \$25,100

-Head of household \$18,800
+Standard Deduction Chart for Most People If the taxpayer's filing status is Your standard deduction is Single or married filing separate return \$12,550 Married filing joint return or qualifying widow(er) with dependent child \$25,100 Head of household \$18,800

-^{}Don't use this chart if the taxpayer was born before January 2, 1957, or is blind, or if someone can claim the taxpayer as a dependent (or their spouse if married filing jointly).
+\Don't use this chart if the taxpayer was born before January 2, 1957, or is blind, or if someone can claim the taxpayer as a dependent (or their spouse if married filing jointly).
 (See the chart on the following page.)